manoa-eats/manoa-eats.github.io/index.md

 ![](images/Reviews.png)

 For each individual restaurant there is a button the user will be able to click on to add a review to that specific restaurant.

+# Community Feedback

+### Kasen C.

+- The website is very organised and goes right to the point.
+Its not to overwhelming with pictures and words it has a background that somewhat relates to the topic.
+It also is very appealing to the eye.
+- I think I would like to see the search menu at the top where the "i'm feeling hungry" is.
+- Overall looks good!

+### Taylor A.

+- The website is short & simple about restaurant options
+- It could use a little more color
+- Overall, loved it, super simple & easy to use.
+Not a million and one links just to find out about one or two products.
+Awesome!!

 ## Team
 Manoa Eats is designed, implemented, and maintained by